elena19m/cloud-courses/website/docs/common/conf_manage/_ansible.md

 :::note Unable to login
-You may notice that you are **not** able to login on the remote system if it is running a RedHat operating system (e.g., Centos).
+You may notice that you are **not** able to login on the remote system if it is running a RedHat operating system (e.g., Alma Linux).
 Inspect the journal logs on the system to identify the problem:

 ```bash